strimzi/strimzi-kafka-operator/README.md

 * scripts : scripts for starting up Kafka and Zookeeper servers
 * resources : provides all YAML configuration files for setting up volumes, services and deployments

-### Deploying to OpenShift Origin
+### Deploying to OpenShift

-1. With the [Openshift Origin client tools][origin] installed and having logged into your cluster, create the [provided "barnabas" template](kafka-statefulsets/resources/openshift-template.yaml) by running
+1. With the [Openshift client tools][origin] installed and having logged into your cluster, create the [provided "barnabas" template](kafka-statefulsets/resources/openshift-template.yaml) by running